 When it comes to periods, girls face taboos, misinformation and often lack affordable menstrual products and access to clean, private toilets.
 As a result many girls are forced to skip school or even drop out altogether.

-At the grassroots we work with young people, their families, and local partners to ensure that their sexual health needs are met.
+At the grassroots level we work with young people, their families, and local partners to ensure that their sexual health needs are met.
 We directly involve young women and men, helping them to identify problems and find solutions.

 We also champion policies and funding to improve access to quality sexual and reproductive health services and information in every context.